 Members can see the current and past issues of the newsletter and eBulletin by clicking on the For members tab above.

-Membership is open to anyone who is not in full-time work or has other full-time commitments.
 You may join any of our groups that have vacancies whether you are an expert or a complete novice wishing to develop a new interest.
 You are welcome to come along to one or two meetings as a ‘taster’ before joining.

 The organisation is run entirely by volunteers, and there are many opportunities for members to make their own contribution to its success.
 The organisation only survives if there are volunteers who are prepared to use their own time, skills and aptitudes to make it work.

 Try before you buy